Levoy Theatre: Handle & Rovner’s Theatre Beautiful

 For the next fifteen years the Levoy was Millville's center of entertainment for silent films and Vaudeville; its main competition came from the Peoples’ Theatre just across the street, also operated by the Levoy's owners.

 The famous Morris Handle and A.J.
 Rovner leased the theatres from Somers in April 1927 and soon decided that the Levoy was the one they were going to invest in.
 After several months of further enlargements and embellishments creating its current footprint and scale the "Theatre Beautiful" of Millville was ready for its grand reopening.

-The Levoy was now at its full size: a 1,100 seat lower level, a 400-seat balcony, box seating, one of three $30,000 Lenoir pipe organs built specially for the Handel & Rovner Company (serial number #P304B), a stage-proscenium with full fly system, orchestra pit, a marble and chandelier filled lobby and mezzanine, and a very ornate classical facade that gave the impression of a theatre in a very large city.
+The Levoy consisted of: a 1,100 seat lower level, a 400-seat balcony, box seating, one of three $30,000 Lenoir pipe organs built specially for the Handel & Rovner Company (serial number #P304B), a stage-proscenium with full fly system, orchestra pit, a marble and chandelier filled lobby and mezzanine, and an ornate classical facade.

 Over 3,500 people turned out for opening night, September 19, 1927, with a bill of live Vaudeville acts as the main attraction.